M4deN/Cypress-Test/README.md

 ## Licença

-Este projeto está licenciado sob a licença ISC.
+Este projeto está licenciado sob a licença MIT.